Ahmed-Ashraf-Marzouk/data-mining-algorithms/README.md

 ## Dataset

-The dataset used for this project is not provided within the repository, but it can be obtained from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
+The dataset used for this project is not provided within the repository, but it can be obtained from the [Kaggle](https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset?datasetId=1226038&sortBy=voteCount).
 The dataset contains various attributes related to patient health and medical examination results, along with the target variable indicating the presence or absence of a heart attack.

 ## Project Overview